Skip to main content

 There's a Gun in the Office was developed by Ragir.

 There's a Gun in the Office has received neutral reviews from players and neutral reviews from critics.
-Most players disliked this game for its story.
+Most players liked this game for its story but disliked it for its gameplay.

 There's a Gun in the Office is a single player game.

-Similar games include POOLS, Song of Horror, Left Alone, DEAD LETTER DEPT., ROUTINE and others.
+Similar games include Left Alone, Monstrum, DEAD LETTER DEPT., God's Basement, Song of Horror and others.